 In addition to this, converted shipping containers are mobile – although they are heavy, they can be moved with a crane to different places and an environmentally-friendly option compared to building a bricks and mortar construction.
 Converted shipping containers are excellent temporary or semi-permanent constructions that can be useful in a whole host of different situations.

 Every laboratory research facility is different, each with its own different requirements.
-These ‘small’ differences can be easily accommodated in a bespoke shipping container conversion.
+These ‘small’ differences can be easily accommodated in a bespoke conversion.
 However, there are also some adaptations that would be needed on a more general level.
-To create a shipping container laboratory research facility, you will need to consider factors including:
+To create a laboratory research facility, you will need to consider factors including:

 Size and Layout

-If you are intending to have people working inside the shipping container laboratory, it needs to be made to be habitable.
+If you are intending to have people working inside the laboratory, it needs to be made to be habitable.
 This means, for example, ensuring that the inside temperature does not get too warm or too cold.
-This can be achieved by well-insulating the container with a container lining.
+This can be achieved with lining and insulation.
 You might also need to ensure that the lab has the right humidity levels and ventilation for the activities that are being carried out within it.

 Secure and Weatherproof

-One of the most important aspects of your shipping container design is to ensure that it is secure from thieves, vandals, and any other unauthorised people.
-The metal construction of the shipping container means that it is already sturdy and robust.
-Shipping containers were designed to withstand the forces of nature whilst at sea or on land, so they should be able to cope with extremes in temperatures.
+One of the most important aspects of your bespoke design is to ensure that it is secure from thieves, vandals, and any other unauthorised people.
+The metal construction means that it is already sturdy and robust – originally designed to withstand the forces of nature whilst at sea or on land, so they should be able to cope with extremes in temperatures.

-If you have windows installed in the shipping container laboratory, these can be double glazed, and secure locking systems added to the doors.
+If you have windows installed in the lab, these can be double glazed, and secure locking systems added to the doors.

 Electricity and Lighting

-It is important that the laboratory has adequate lighting for the activities that are being carried out in it.
-You will almost certainly require other power sources as well, and these electricity and lighting packages can be installed in the converted shipping container during the fabrication process.
+It is important that the lab has adequate lighting for the activities that are being carried out in it.
+You will almost certainly require other power sources as well, and these electricity and lighting packages can be installed in your unit during the bespoke fabrication process.

-There will be several features that you will almost certainly need to have fitted in the shipping container laboratory research facility.
+There will be several features that you will almost certainly need to have fitted in the lab facility.
 These could include non-slip flooring, water sources and sinks, resin-based worktops, racking for organised storage, and specialised equipment.

 It might be important that your lab also looks the part.
 Maybe you don’t want it to stand out in a natural environment, or maybe you do want it to stand out.
 Or maybe you would prefer to have your company branding on the exterior of the facility.
 This can all be arranged with professional painting, ensuring that it looks just how you envisaged it to look.